3-Country Barge Cruise:

 Sunday, Day 15 – Paris

-Enjoy a special hearty breakfast before bidding farewell to Aurora, her captain, and crew.
+Enjoy a special hearty breakfast on the last day of your 3-Country Barge Cruise before bidding farewell to Aurora, her captain, and crew.
 After breakfast, guests are transferred by private chauffeured minibus to their specified drop-off point in Paris.